wgroeneveld/brainbaking/content/post/2021/01/what-is-creativity-in-software-engineering.md

 ### 3. Communication

-Many people think falsely that creativity is a very personal matter: the lone genius creating away of having awesome thought after thought.
+Many people falsely assume that creativity is a very personal matter: the lone genius creating away of having awesome thought after thought.
 Yet it is usual within [the Camerata](https://jessitron.com/2020/12/26/purple-developer/) where the magic happens: the group of like-minded people that share ideas, in a liquid network, as in Steven Johnson's [Where Good Ideas Come From](https://www.goodreads.com/book/show/8034188).

 Rubber ducking is all good, but it's better to do it with a colleague: the sensible or insensible response might trigger a thought in your brain and end up helping your creative process.
 Rubber ducks don't talk back, as far as I know.